Sjord/Sjord.github.io/_posts/2018-09-23-impact-of-cyberattack.md

 ## Introduction

 If a company gets hacked, this results in technical costs to recover from the hack as well as damage to the public image of the company, impacting sales.
 This latter category is hard to estimate, as in most cases it is hard to say what would have happened if the company didn't get hacked.
-Nevertheless, some studies attempted to calculate the total cost of a cyber security breach.
+Nevertheless, several studies attempted to calculate the total cost of a cyber security breach.
 And the results of these studies are over the place:

 > Among the 46 per cent of businesses that detected breaches in the last 12 months, the survey finds that the average business faces costs of £ 1,570 as a result of these breaches.
 [11]